jstriblet/book-notes/the-object-oriented-thought-process.md

 ## Chapter 6: Designing with Objects
 - The same attention paid to design good objects should be paid to designing good systems.

 ### Design Guidelines
+- Generally, a solid OO design process includes the following steps:
+	- Doing the proper analsis
+	- Developing a statement of work that describes the system
+	- Gathering the requirements from this statement of work
+	- Developing a prototype for the user interface
+	- Identifying the classes
+	- Determining the responsibilities of each class
+	- Determining how the various classes interact with each other
+	- Creating a high-level model that describes the system to be built

 ### Object Wrappers